-Series edited by Eleni Ikoniadou and M. Beatrice Fazi
+Series edited by M. Beatrice Fazi and Eleni Ikoniadou

 In the 21st century it is evident that the most significant events of the world are media events – not least in the sense that in the age of ubiquitous computational media, the very notion of mediation is transformed along with the world.
 Given this, it is surprising that there has been little sustained attempt to think these fundamental changes and the ‘eventness’ of media philosophically, that is to say beyond simply calculating its social and economic costs and benefits within the immediate horizon established by media and cultural studies.